marclarr/fieldspy/README.md

 In the example above, the `result` parameter of the callback function is a boolean and `$('.field-selector')` will show or hide if `value-to-look-for` is the current value of `.other-field-selector`.
+The condition must always be an array containing object literals.

 ### Writing Conditions

-As mentioned before, Fieldspy is capable of handling multiple "and/or" conditions.
+Fieldspy is capable of handling multiple "and/or" conditions simultaneously.
+However, Fieldspy currently only works for "choice" field types (i.e. select, radio & checkbox).
 You may have already noticed that in the example above the condition variable is an array that holds an object literal.
-You can pass multiple object literals to the condition array.
-Now simply imagine an "or" operator between each object and an "and" operator between all name-value pairs inside an object.
+You can pass multiple object literals to the condition array and than simply imagine an "or" operator between each object and an "and" operator between all name-value pairs.
 Have a look at the example below:

 ```JavaScript
 var condition = [